mccurcio/mccurcio/README.md

 - I’m currently learning Python Django using [Django Crash Course](https://www.roygreenfeld.com/products/django-crash-course) along with [Monetizing Machine
 Learning](https://www.amazon.com/Monetizing-Machine-Learning-Applications-Serverless/dp/1484238729).

-- I’m looking to collaborate with someone who is working on Python and/or Data Science.

-- I use R & RStudio to better understand the various machine learning models and procedures for Data Science projects.

 - I have several passions, teaching, learning Python, film, jazz, rock & roll and travel.